Skip to content

 1. Improved Modularity: The encapsulation of related functionality within a module enhances code organization and modularity.
 It allows for a more cohesive representation of the application's features, making the tests easier to understand and maintain.

-In summary, while Page Objects or Modules are commonly associated with encapsulating individual web pages, they can be expanded to encapsulate groups of functionality within an application.
+In summary, while Page Objects or Modules are commonly associated with encapsulating individual web pages, they can also be extended to encapsulate groups of functionality within an application.
 This approach enhances code organization, simplifies navigation, promotes reusability, and enables clearer test scenarios for comprehensive testing of various application features or workflows.

 Page Objects vs Test Cases